ToniWonKanobi/theoveranalyzed.net/posts/2016/4/10/luftgekuhlt-iii-grom-friendly-porschephilia-at-modernica.md

 ***

-We parked in a parking lot about a block from Modernica, because we didn't register ahead of time, and because we don't have an air-cooled Porsche which we could park inside the event.But from about two seconds into the parking lot, I knew it was going to be a good day.[^2]
+We parked in a parking lot about a block from Modernica, because we didn't register ahead of time, and because we don't have an air-cooled Porsche which we could park inside the event.
+But from about two seconds into the parking lot, I knew it was going to be a good day.[^2]

 ![One of these things is not like the other][6]